opentelekomcloud-blueprints/otc-vm-controller/README.md

 ## wH4t ñ33d$ t0 b3 !mpr0v3d !ñ tH!$ t00l?
 - In the source code comments and hints must be added and the readability could be improved.
 - Source code parts occur very often, this could be improved by the use of functions.
-- It has not yet been tested which Python versions except 3.7 are supported.
+- It has not yet been tested which Python versions except 3.7 and 3.5 are supported.